All Episodes

 Spy on her.

-Now think about this though, because then it becomes a sorry.
+Now, think about this, though, because then it becomes a sorry.

-Are you inviting people to spy on me?
+Sorry, are you inviting people to spy on me?

 Yeah, absolutely.

-Um just say, all right, what do you do every weekend?
+Just saying, all right, what do you do every weekend?

 No.